 Kóbe

 Kobe is one of the most distinctive cities in Japan's Kansai region: a cosmopolitan port shaped quite literally by its surroundings – the coastline of the Seto Inland Sea and the Rokko mountain range.
-It is quickly and easily accessible by train from Osaka and Kyoto, making it an ideal urban getaway even during the off-season, such as in winter.
-Kobe's modern international character is fundamentally linked to the opening of its port in 1868: the city became one of Japan's early gateways to foreign trade, leaving a lasting mark on commerce, industry, and cultural diversity.
-The late 20th century, however, brought another defining turning point: after the shock of the Great Hanshin-Awaji Earthquake in 1995, Kobe's reconstruction became a key part of its identity, and resilience remains a strong narrative in local public policy and urban development to this day.
-Kobe is not just a port city but also a creative city: since 2008, it has held the title of “City of Design” as part of the UNESCO Creative Cities Network, reflecting its cultural openness and design-focused mindset.
-Sights and experiences – from the waterfront to the mountains The heart of the urban experience is the waterfront: the area around Meriken Park offers an iconic evening skyline, museums, and promenades that create a distinct “Kobe” atmosphere.
-From here, a natural next stop is the Kobe Port Museum, a multifunctional facility (featuring an aquarium and dining options, among other things) that symbolises contemporary waterfront renewal.
-If you had to choose just one panoramic view, the cityscape from the Rokko mountains is considered by many to be Kobe's “trademark” – especially in winter when the air is clearer and the scenery often more striking.
-Gastronomy – Kobe beef as a local heritage Kobe's world-renowned gastronomic brand is Kobe beef: meat from wagyu cattle of the Tajima strain, raised in Hyōgo Prefecture, which can only be sold as “Kobe beef” if it meets strict certification criteria.
-The protection of this designation was strengthened in 2015 when “Kobe Beef” and “Tajima Ushi” were registered under Japan's GI (Geographical Indication) system, safeguarding local origin and quality.
-Kobe's steps towards sustainability Kobe is increasingly positioning itself as a sustainable city: in 2020, it announced its commitment to achieving carbon neutrality by 2050, with a focus on promoting renewable energy and hydrogen-based solutions.
-In terms of protecting nature-rich areas and biodiversity, the city builds on the values of “Satoyama” (a mosaic-like landscape near urban areas): since 2023, the KOBE Satoyama strategic directions have specifically emphasised the preservation of natural areas and raising public awareness.
-Kobe has been active in sustainable urban development for a long time, being designated a national ‘Environmental Model City’ in Japan since 2013.
-The city is an excellent example of how to spread the tourist experience “throughout the year”: urban attractions that operate during the winter season (museums, waterfront spaces, sightseeing, gastronomy) help reduce seasonal overcrowding and create a more balanced local economic benefit.
-As a visitor, all it takes is a few conscious choices: prioritising rail and local public transport, opting for walkable urban routes, supporting local businesses, and respecting natural and cultural heritage.
+Easily accessible from Osaka and Kyoto, even by train, it makes for an ideal city break, especially during the off-season in winter.
+Kobe's modern international character is fundamentally tied to the opening of its port in 1868: the city became one of Japan's early gateways to foreign trade, leaving a lasting impact on commerce, industry, and cultural diversity.
+The late 20th century, however, brought another defining moment: after the shock of the Great Hanshin-Awaji Earthquake in 1995, Kobe's reconstruction became a core part of its identity, with resilience remaining a strong narrative in local policymaking and urban development to this day.
+Kobe is not just a port city but also a creative hub: since 2008, it has held the title of “City of Design” within the UNESCO Creative Cities Network, reflecting its cultural openness and design-oriented mindset.
+Sights and Experiences – from the Waterfront to the Mountains The heart of the urban experience lies by the water: the Meriken Park area offers an iconic evening skyline, museums, and promenades that capture the essence of Kobe.
+Naturally, the next stop is the Kobe Port Museum, a newer cultural hub in the harbour, featuring a multifunctional facility (including an aquarium and dining options) and symbolising contemporary waterfront revitalisation.
+For a single panoramic view, the cityscape as seen from the Rokko Mountains is considered Kobe's signature – especially in winter, when the air is clearer and the scenery often more striking.
+Gastronomy – Kobe Beef as a Local Heritage Kobe's world-renowned culinary brand is its Kobe beef: meat derived from Tajima cattle raised in Hyōgo Prefecture, meeting strict grading criteria to be sold as “Kobe beef.”
+The protection of this designation was further strengthened in 2015 when “Kobe Beef” and “Tajima Ushi” were registered under Japan's GI (Geographical Indication) system, safeguarding local origin and quality.
+Kobe's Steps Towards Sustainability Kobe is increasingly positioning itself as a sustainable city: in 2020, it announced its commitment to achieving carbon neutrality by 2050, promoting renewable energy and hydrogen-based solutions as part of its implementation strategy.
+In terms of protecting nature-rich areas and biodiversity, the city builds on the values of “Satoyama” (a mosaic-like landscape near urban areas): the KOBE Satoyama strategic directions from 2023 onwards specifically emphasise preserving natural spaces and raising public awareness.
+Kobe has long been active in sustainable urban development, being designated a national ‘Environmental Model City’ in Japan since 2013.
+The city is an excellent example of how to spread the tourism experience across the year: urban attractions that operate even in winter (museums, waterfront spaces, sightseeing, gastronomy) help reduce seasonal overcrowding and create a more balanced local economic benefit.
+As a visitor, a few conscious choices can make a difference: prioritising rail and local public transport, exploring walkable city routes, supporting local businesses, and respecting natural and cultural heritage. - editorial content -

 Arrival

-• Walk
+- Walk

-• Bike
+- Bike

-• Electric bicycle
+- Electric bicycle

-• Public bus transportation
+- Public bus transportation

-• Bus (rented for the trip)
+- Bus (rented for the trip)

-• Boat (sailboat, motorboat)
+- Boat (sailboat, motorboat)

-• Motorcycle
+- Motorcycle

-• Car
+- Car

 Sights, programs